There are two parts to DUI investigation, chemical testing and field testing/observations.

 - They are relatively inexpensive.

-- They provide the most flexibility in testing different drugs, including alcohol and nicotine.
+- These tests provide the most flexibility in testing different drugs, including alcohol and nicotine.

 - They are the most likely of all drug-testing methods to withstand legal challenge.

-- The specimen can be adulterated, substituted, or diluted.
+- The specimen can get adulterated, substituted, or diluted.

-- They have a limited window of detection (typically 1 to 5 days).
+- They have a limited window of detection (typically one to five days).

-- They are considered as invasive or embarrassing form of alcohol testing.
+- They constitute an invasive or embarrassing form of alcohol testing.

-- They present a biological hazard when the specimens are handled and shipped to the lab.
+- These tests present a biological hazard when the specimens get handled and shipped to the lab.